The Backbone of Successful Operations

-The EMAC Executive Task Force (ETF) state emergency management voting membership is a chair, chair-elect and immediate past chair, three at large members, 10 lead state representatives (one from each FEMA region) and one member from the NEMA Legal Council Committee.
+The EMAC Executive Task Force (ETF) is comprised of state emergency management personnel.
+Voting membership includes a chair, chair-elect and immediate past chair, three at large members, 10 lead state representatives (one from each FEMA region) and one member from the NEMA Legal Council Committee.

 The ETF formulates and provides policy guidelines and procedures pertaining to the implementation of the EMAC in coordination with NEMA administrative support under the guidance of the EMAC Committee.